 Upon the completion of this offering, we plan to divide our common shares into Class A common shares and Class B common shares.
 Holders of Class A common shares will be entitled to one vote per share, while holders of Class B common shares will be entitled to ten votes per share.
 We will issue Class A common shares represented by our ADSs in this offering.
 We will re-designate 38,984,024 of our issued and outstanding common shares, series A preferred shares, series A-1 preferred shares and series B preferred shares as Class B common shares.
 Immediately upon the completion of this offering, 29,238,018 common shares held by our co-founder and chief executive officer, Mr. Sean Shenglong Zou through Vantage Point Global Limited, a British Virgin Islands company which is beneficially owned by Mr. Zou, will be re-designated into Class B common shares.
 As a result, Mr. Zou will hold 29,238,018 Class B common shares, or 75% of the total Class B common shares outstanding after the re-designation.
-At the same time, (1) each of the existing common, series A, series A-1 and series B preferred shareholders other than Vantage Point Global Limited will convert and re-designate certain shares it holds as Class B common shares, such that they will hold the remaining number of Class B common shares, or 25% of the Class B common shares, per certain shares it holds as Class B common shares, bear of the class B common shares, per certain shares it holds as Class B common shares, such that they will hold the remaining number of Class B common shares, or 25% of the Class B common shares, bear of the class B common shares, per certain shares it holds as Class B common shares, bear of the class B common shares, per certain shares it holds as Class B common shares, such that they will hold the remaining number of Class B common shares, per certain shares it holds as Class B common shares, such that they will hold the remaining number of Class B common shares, per certain shares it holds as Class B common shares, such that they will hold immediately prior to the completion of this offering; and (2) all other issued and outstanding preferred shares and other common shares that are not re-designated as Class B common shares shall be automatically converted into and re-designated as Class A common shares on a 1-for-1 basis.
+At the same time, (1) each of the existing common, series A, series A-1 and series B preferred shareholders other than Vantage Point Global Limited will convert and re-designate certain shares it holds as Class B common shares, such that they will hold the remaining number of Class B common shares, or 25% of the Class B common shares upon the completion of this offering on a pro rata basis, based on the number of shares they hold immediately prior to the completion of this offering; and (2) all other issued and outstanding preferred shares and other common shares that are not re-designated as Class B common shares shall be automatically converted into and re-designated as Class A common shares on a 1-for-1 basis.
 In addition, all options granted prior to the completion of this offering entitle option holders to the equivalent number of Class A common shares once the options are vested and exercised and all options to be granted after this offering will also entitle option holders to the equivalent number of Class A common shares.
-Due to the disparate voting powers attached to these two classes, we anticipate that our existing principal shareholders will collectively own approximately 89.1% of the total voting power of our outstanding common shares immediately after this offering, assuming (1) the underwriters do not exercise their over-allotment option to purchase additional ADSs, and (2) we will issue and sell a total of 2,000,000 Class A common shares to an unrelated third-party investor through concurrent private placement, calculated based on an initial public offering price of US\$15.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus.
-Such shareholders will have considerable influence over matters requiring shareholder approval, including election of directors and significant corporate transactions, such as a merger or sale of our company or our assets.
-In particular, our founder and chief executive officer, Mr. Sean Shenglong Zou, and his affiliates will own approximately 24.2% of our outstanding common shares, representing 57.6% of our total voting power after this offering.
-This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover or other change of control transactions that holders of Class A common shares and ADSs may view as beneficial.
+Due to the disparate voting powers attached to these two classes, we anticipate that our existing principal shareholders will collectively own approximately 89.1% of the total voting power of our outstanding common shares immediately after this offering, assuming (1) the underwriters do not exercise their over-allotment option to purchase additional ADSs, and (2) we will issue and sell a total of 2,000,000 Class A common shares to an unrelated third-party investor through concurrent private placement, calculated based on an initial public offering price and sell a total of 2,000,000 Class A common shares to an unrelated third-party investor through concurrent private placement, calculated based on an initial public offering price and sell a total of 2,000,000 Class A common shares to an unrelated third-party investor through concurrent private placement, calculated based on an initial public